TMTuringMachine/Petto-EthIndia2k23/README.md

 <h2 align="center">Petto - Travel without having to worry about your pets! </h2>

+## 🔑 Bounty Implementation
+ - Scroll: please check Scroll.md for its relevant implementation and verification
+ - Push-Bounty: please check Push-Bounty.md for its implementation

 ## 🔑 Admin-credentials
 Directly login into admin using the following credentials
  - Email: admin@gmail.com